fer8614/Weather-MCP-Model-Context-Protocol/README.md

 2. Fetches current and 5-day forecast data from the Open-Meteo Weather API.
 3. Returns the weather data in a structured format.

+## Weather API Used
+This project uses the weather API from [https://open-meteo.com/](https://open-meteo.com/).
+The Open-Meteo API provides free weather data, including current conditions and forecasts, which are used by the MCP server to respond to user queries about the weather in any city.
+All weather and forecast information returned by this project is sourced from Open-Meteo.

 ## Code Inspection
 Inspect the MCP code using the inspector tool: